tracer-protocol/tracer-vaults/readme.md

 ## Strategies
 Strategy contract recieves funds from the Vault after a successful deposit.
-Returning funds to the vault must be conducted using the `returnAsset` function, ensuring correct accounting in the vault
+Returning funds to the vault must be conducted using the `returnAsset` function, ensuring correct accounting in the vault.